Like Father, Like Clown: Plot

-Krusty agrees to have dinner with the Simpsons to repay Bart for helping exonerate him for charges of armed robbery.
-When he keeps canceling, an upset Bart writes him a letter saying he is no longer his fan.
-Krusty's secretary is so moved by the letter that she threatens to quit if Krusty does not keep his promise to Bart, so Krusty reluctantly attends.
+Krusty had agreed to have dinner with the Simpsons to repay Bart for helping exonerate him for charges of armed robbery.
+When he keeps canceling, an upset Bart writes him a letter saying he has lost faith in Krusty.
+Krusty's secretary, Lois Pennycandy, is so moved by the letter that she threatens to quit if Krusty does not keep his promise to Bart, so Krusty reluctantly attends.
 When asked to say grace, Krusty recites a Hebrew blessing.
 Realizing that Krusty is Jewish, Lisa speaks of his heritage, making him break down in tears.
+He tells the family that saying the blessing reminds him of his troubled past.

 Krusty reveals his real name is Herschel Krustofsky (הרשל קרוסטופסקי) and describes his upbringing on the Lower East Side of Springfield.
-His father, Hyman Krustofsky, was a rabbi who strongly opposed his son's wish to become a comedian; he wanted the boy to go to yeshiva instead.
+His father, Hyman Krustofsky, is a rabbi who hated his son's wish to become a comedian and wanted him to follow in his footsteps.
 At school, Krusty made the other students laugh and became a slapstick comedian behind his father's back.
 One night, Krusty performed at a rabbis' convention unknowingly attended by Hyman.
 A rabbi squirted seltzer on him, washing off his clown makeup.
-Recognizing Krusty, an enraged Hyman immediately exiled his son.
+Recognizing Krusty, an outraged Hyman immediately disowned his son.
 They have not seen or spoken to each other in 25 years.

-Seeing Itchy & Scratchy playing with their fathers causes Krusty to breakdown and cry on live TV.
-Bart and Lisa decide to help reunite father and son, but Hyman refuses to accept Krusty's career choice because he believes that Krusty abandoned his faith and family.
-To outsmart him, Lisa finds Judaic teachings that urge forgiveness, but Hyman refutes Lisa's arguments and refuses to reconcile with Krusty.
-In a last-ditch effort, Bart convinces him to abandon his stubborn ways by quoting Sammy Davis Jr. — a Jewish entertainer like Krusty — and making a passionate plea about the struggles that the Jewish people have overcome.
+While filming an episode of The Krusty the Klown Show, Krusty is reduced to tears on-camera after showing a father-and-son themed episode of The Itchy & Scratchy Show.
+Lisa says “A man who envies our family is a man who needs help” and she and Bart decide to reunite father and son.
+Hyman tells them: "I have no son!" and Bart says "Great, we came all this way and it's the wrong guy."
+He adds: "I didn't mean that literally!"
+He refuses to reconcile with Krusty because he believes that his son had abandoned his faith and family.
+To outsmart Hyman, Lisa finds Judaic teachings that urge forgiveness, but he refutes her arguments.
+In a last-ditch effort, Bart convinces Hyman to abandon his stubborn ways by quoting Sammy Davis Jr. — a Jewish entertainer like Krusty — and making a passionate plea about the struggles that the Jewish people have overcome.
 Bart's speech finally convinces Hyman that entertainers have a place in Jewish culture.

-Krusty is feeling glum when he starts the live telecast of his show, and then calls for The Itchy & Scratchy Show to roll.
-Bart and Lisa arrive backstage with Rabbi Krustofsky, and he and Krusty joyously reconcile before the audience.
-Hyman accepts a cream pie from Bart and throws it in his son's face.
+Krusty is feeling glum when he starts the live of his show, and then calls for Itchy & Scratchy to roll while he goes backstage to smoke a cigarette.
+Bart and Lisa arrive with Hyman, who - hidden in the darkness - admonishes Krusty for smoking before stepping into the light, and the two joyously reconcile.
+When Krusty goes back on set, he delivers a heartfelt speech where he introduces his father and explains that they haven't seen each other in 25 years.
+Hyman humorously accepts a cream pie from Bart and throws it in his son's face as the audience cheers.